-- 1. Compare career opportunities and possibilities within the realm of graphic design. - 2.
-Research additional educational opportunities and possibilities in the field of graphic design. - 3.
-Discuss professionally-oriented issues of relevance to graphic designers in a contemporary social context.
-Differentiate between art, design and fine craft and explain the place of graphic design in contemporary North American society. - 4.
+- 1. Compare career opportunities and possibilities within the realms of graphic design and/or illustration. - 2.
+Research additional educational opportunities and possibilities in the fields of graphic design and/or illustration. - 3.
+Discuss professionally-oriented issues of relevance to graphic designers and/or illustrators in a contemporary social context. - 4.
+Differentiate between art, design and fine craft and explain the place of graphic design and/or illustration in contemporary North American society. - 5.
 Utilize relevant online resources while conducting a comparative analysis of organizations and the type of assistance provided by each.